 Hadyn Black and Darcy ‘Ginger’ Naunton are Black & Ginger, a Grampians-based producer working out of local vineyards, including the fabled Malakoff Vineyard in the nearby Pyrenees.
-Black makes the wines and Naunton looks after the numbers, with the two living quite distinctly different lives.
-The label has focused on shiraz, the regional specialty, typically employing plenty of whole bunch and neutral oak, but in 2019 they added an orange muscat and riesling blend to the roster, as well as a nouveau-style grenache.
+Black makes the wines and Naunton looks after the numbers.
+The label has focused on shiraz, the regional specialty, typically employing plenty of whole bunch and neutral oak, but in 2019 they added an orange muscat and riesling blend to the roster, as well as a nouveau-style grenache and a graciano.

 Black and Naunton met at high school in 2002, and though their paths have been very different, they have long shared a love of the outdoors, and of wine.
 While Naunton worked in technology and finance in Melbourne, Black was working in vineyards across Victoria.
 However, the pair always made time for 4WDriving and camping trips, and on one of these, a beer or wine too many around the campfire led to the genesis of Black & Ginger.

-Black’s academic career started with a Bachelor of Engineering in Metallurgy at Curtain University, in Perth, then he later studied a Bachelor of Winemaking and Viticulture at NMIT, in Melbourne.
+Starting his academic career with a Bachelor of Engineering in Metallurgy at Curtin University, in Perth, Black later studied a Bachelor of Winemaking and Viticulture at NMIT, in Melbourne.
 He’s still working on finishing them, well the latter one at least.

-Black’s philosophy is one of keeping things simple, of using traditional winemaking techniques and not letting heavy hands or oak get in the way.
+With a philosophy of keeping things simple, Black uses traditional winemaking techniques and not letting heavy hands or oak get in the way.
 “I’m not going to change the winemaking world.
 As every winemaker will say, great wines are made in the vineyard.
 I want to make interesting wines from interesting varieties.
 We started with shiraz …but every winery in the country sells shiraz so now we’ll concentrate on some different things.
-The nouveau style grenache has been a massive hit and the Orange Muscat is something interesting… The grower we source these grapes from has some Portuguese varieties too, so we’ll be having a crack at those this year,” he says.
+The nouveau style grenache has been a massive hit and the orange muscat is something interesting… The grower we source these grapes from has some Portuguese varieties too, so we’ll be having a crack at those as well,” he says.